saralworkstechnologies/IDSyncro/SECURITY_AUDIT.md

    - Protect sensitive endpoints

 4. **Database**
-   - Use PostgreSQL/MySQL in production (not SQLite)
+   - Lock down MongoDB Atlas IP allowlists and TLS
-   - Enable database encryption at rest
+   - Enable Atlas encryption at rest (default) and add field-level encryption if required
-   - Regular backups
+   - Configure automated backups and retention policies

 ### Important (Should Do)
 5. **Logging & Monitoring**